 Linking of the Predicted Genotypes to Genotype Dataset

+The linking is the 3rd and last step of the linking attack.
+The aim is to compare the predicted genotypes from the phenotype dataset to the genotypes in the genotype dataset so as to match the samples in the phenotype dataset to those in genotype dataset.
+We will use the linking approach that evaluates the minimal distance between the compared genotypes but different methods can be used for genotype comparison.
 Given a set of predicted eQTL genotypes for individual j, v∙,j={vl,j}, the attacker links the predicted genotypes to the individual whose genotypes have the smallest distance to the predicted genotypes:

 predj=argmina{d(v∙,j, v∙,a)} .